CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 >**Note**: Before proceeding with the exercise, make sure you have installed Python and pip packages.

+>**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.

 ### Task 1: Prerequisites and Injecting the Required Dataset into Your Environment

 1. Open VS Code Terminal by clicking on **Ellipsis (...)** **(1)**, selecting **Terminal** **(2)**, and clicking on **New Terminal** **(3)**.